ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 while the configuration of the tests run by GitHub Actions can be found in the directory
 `.github/workflows <https://github.com/ESMValGroup/ESMValTool/blob/master/.github/workflows>`__.

+When reviewing a pull request, always check that all test jobs on CircleCI_ were successful.
+Successful test jobs have a green ✓ in front, a ❌ means the test job failed.

 .. _dependencies: